Windows 10 ESU Ends October 2026: Your Real Options

 The October 2026 deadline is not really about Microsoft — it is a forcing function for a hardware and security decision you would eventually make anyway.
 The firms that handle it in July spend less and sleep better than the firms that handle it in a panic in October.

 If you would like the audit done for you, book a free 30-minute review — we will tell you exactly which machines can upgrade, which should be replaced, and which genuinely deserve another year of ESU.
-No drama, just a list.
+You will come away with a straightforward list to work from.